-In America, 44 million students owe a collective $1.5 trillion in student debt, for those in the UK up to 83 % of student loans will not be paid in full as per the findings of this report here.
+In America, 44 million students owe a collective $1.5 trillion in student loans, for those in the UK up to 83 % of student loans will not be paid in full as per the findings of this report here.
 Tackling this head-on, are a couple of exciting startups.
-One of them is Goodly, I can’t fail to mention the huge US student debt countdown ($16 trillion owed) on their homepage which quickly brings things into perspective for visitors.
+One of them is Goodly, I can’t fail to mention the huge US student debt countdown ($16 trillion owed) on their homepage which quickly brings things into perspective for potential clients.

 A student fresh from graduating once compared having student debt to living in a beach where there is always an active tsunami warning; you’re just waiting for something to go wrong.